emaloney/MBDataEnvironment/README.md

 The Mockingbird Data Environment allows you to build apps where the server can host the logic required to navigate the data structures it returns.
 Services can return a data model and also a set of *expressions* used to extract meaningful information from that data model.

-Essentially, the server's response tells the client application, "Here's a data structure containing the information you need, and here's how you pick out the parts that are relevant to you."
+Essentially, the server's response tells the client application two things: "*Here's a data structure containing the information you need, and here's how you pick out the parts that are relevant to you.*"

 Because everything is hosted on the server—both the data model and the knowledge of how to interpret that data model—every installed copy of your app can automatically adapt to new data models whenever you choose to deploy them.

-You won't need to resubmit your app for review every time you choose to change how your services communicate, and you don't need to run multiple versions of your backend to support legacy versions of your app.
+You won't need to resubmit your app for review every time you change how your services communicate, and you won't need to run multiple versions of your backend to support legacy versions of your app.

-Let the Mockingbird Data Environment decouple your native code from the details of your server-side data, and you will be able to evolve your services on your own schedule while long-forgotten versions of your app will just keep on working.
+Let the Mockingbird Data Environment decouple your native code from the details of your server-side data, and you can evolve your services on your own schedule while long-forgotten versions of your app will just keep on working.

 > This technique was discussed in more detail at the [iOSoho Developer's Symposium](http://www.meetup.com/iOSoho/events/181963632/) meetup on August 11th, 2014. ([Slides available at the Gilt Tech blog](http://tech.gilt.com/post/94663143169/handling-changes-to-your-server-side-data-model).)